Last Updated 9/222020

 Status: The NAIC Innovation and Technology (EX) Task Force is charged with monitoring emerging technologies like autonomous vehicles in the insurance sector.
 The Task Force provides a forum for discussion of innovation and technology developments in the insurance sector to provide resources for and educate state insurance regulators on how these developments impact consumer protection, insurer, and producer oversight.
 Additionally, the NAIC Center for Insurance Policy and Research (CIPR) held an Autonomous Vehicle forum in October 2018.
-This forum provided insights on the future of insurance in the autonomous vehicle industry.
 Resources from this forum are available on the CIPR Events page.
+The CIPR also hosted a webinar, The Road Ahead for Autonomous Vehicles and Auto Insurance in December 2019.
+Both of these events provided insights on the future of insurance in the autonomous vehicle industry.

 Committees Active on This Topic